llj0824/automatic-professional-copyedited-youtube-transcripts-chrome-extension/tests/llm_highlight_system_role_optimization_logs/llm_highlight_prompt_optionization_2024-11-27T17-43-44-179Z.md

 - Highlight count: 48

 ----------------------------------------
-## Feedback: Adding context of the audience -> crypto traders/investors may be really useful.
+## Human Feedback: Adding context of the audience -> crypto traders/investors may be really useful.
 Note to self...target a specific group first.
 BUT the content here isn't very good, certainly the presentation of it.
 Results for "Alpha Leaks" prompt variation... system_role used:
 Extract only the highest-value alpha and insights that crypto traders/investors would want to share.